Code-Institute-Submissions/weightbearer/README.md

 ## Credits

 ### Content
-- The header and footer formats were borrowed from existing CI course content, namely the Whiskey Drop and resume projects respectively.
+- The header and footer formats were borrowed from existing CI course content, namely the Whiskey Drop and resume projects respectively;
-- Bootstrap's [navbar documentation]https://getbootstrap.com/docs/4.0/components/navbar/ helped me break down and customise the navigation classes they have.
+- Bootstrap's [navbar documentation](https://getbootstrap.com/docs/4.0/components/navbar/) helped me break down and customise the navigation classes they have;
-- W3Schools' guide on [Bootstrap's media class]](https://www.w3schools.com/Bootstrap/bootstrap_media_objects.asp) allowed me to get out of a CSS hole of my own making.
+- W3Schools' guide on [Bootstrap's media class]](https://www.w3schools.com/Bootstrap/bootstrap_media_objects.asp) allowed me to get out of a CSS hole of my own making;
+- {MakeAReadMe(https://www.makeareadme.com/) is an excellent resource for putting together a readme;

 ### Media
 - Photography and graphic designs were provided directly by the band, with the graphics being designed by [Secret Industries](https://www.instagram.com/secretindustries/).